grd/FreePDM/ConceptOfDesign/FreePDM_03-3-DBVersioningUpd.md

 Since _CAD-Files_ are binary files it is equally problematic as with a versioning system (that also create copies).
 Every time one or more files are _Checked-In_ the following steps are performed:

-1. Request Acces to _LDAP-Server_
+1. Request Access to _LDAP-Server_
 2. Modify Entry what result in
   1. Make copy of existing _<filename>.FCStd_ to _<filename>.FCStd#_
   2. Create New database version (for look back)
   3. Overwrite _<filename>.FCStd_ with the changed _File_ from the _User_.
 3. Optionally _Check-Out_ (== request authentication)again.
-4. Loose Acces to _LDAP-Server_ (So no constant acces to the server is required)
+4. Loose Access to _LDAP-Server_ (So no constant access to the server is required)

 For 1.1 we use the same scheme that FreeCAD uses for saving backup files.
 Here is the _#_ a number that is added in the _File-Extension_ as _FCStd#_.